sunnyvalechha/Terraform/README.md

 **Setup CodeSpaces**:

-Go to GitHub > Click on Code option from right > Under Codespaces > '+' Icon > Create Codespaces on main > On top search bar '> Add dev container configuration files' > Modify your active configurations > Search for Terraform (Tflint and TFGrunt) > A new file will be add below called devcontainers > but terraform still not installed > Same step do with AWS.
+Go to GitHub > Click on Code option from right > Under Codespaces > '+' Icon > Create Codespaces on main > On top search bar '> Add dev container configuration files' > Modify your active configurations > Search for Terraform (Tflint and TFGrunt) > A new file will be add below called devcontainers.

-'> Add dev container configuration files' > rebuild > rebuild container > OK
+> Add dev container configuration (AWS)

+> rebuild - rebuild container > OK

 Practical: